QI2lab/OPM/README.md

-# High NA oblique plane microscopy paired with multiplexed RNA-FISH
+# High NA oblique plane microscopy (OPM) with iterative labeling for multiplexed fluorescence imaging
-Control and analysis code for our OPM using a solid immersion tertiary objective (aka [Mr. Snouty](https://andrewgyork.github.io/high_na_single_objective_lightsheet/)).
-Preprint [here](https://www.biorxiv.org/content/10.1101/2020.04.07.030569v2).
+Control and analysis code for the qi2lab @ ASU OPM using a solid immersion tertiary objective (aka [Mr. Snouty](https://andrewgyork.github.io/high_na_single_objective_lightsheet/)).
+Original instrument details, performance, and verification found in joint [eLife publication ](https://elifesciences.org/articles/57681) with York and Fiolka labs.
+Codebase and wavefront data from our high NA OPM are in the "elife-publication-frozen" branch of this repo.

+The tools developed here can be used with any OPM design.

+# Important changes (05/21)
+There have been large-scale, breaking changes and bug fixes since publication to the instrument design, control code, and reconstruction code.
+There will be additional refactors in the common weeks to modularize the code for shared functions and streamline acquisition setup in Micro-manager 2.0.
+Ongoing work on fast 3D single-molecule tracking and iterative imaging with fluidics will continue to live in separate branches in this repo for now.

+On the instrument side, we have added galvo scanning, changed the light sheet launcher to use an ETL for low NA remote focusing, returned to a cylindrical lens instead of DSLM, and swapped out the Triggerscope 3B for an NI DAQ card for more reliable high-speed triggering.
+In all our our experiments, the camera acts as the master clock.
+Laser blanking and galvo movements are synchronized to avoid motion blur due to sCMOS rolling shutters.

+This branch incorporates fluidics control using a fluidics controller based on designs by the [Moffit Lab](https://moffittlab.github.io/).
+We are very thankful to them for their help.

+A new parts lists is in-progress.

+# Iterative OPM operation
-* /Control-MM
+* run_opm_iterative_stagescan_GUI.py
-  * [Micromanager 2.0](https://micro-manager.org/wiki/Version_2.0) script to run multicolor stage scan using an OPM built with ASI Tiger controller, ASI constant speed scan optimized XY stage, ASI objective focusing LS-50 stage, Coherent OBIS Laser Box with 5 Coherent OBIS lasers, and Teledyne Photometrics Prime BSI Express.
+  * Run a multiround, multiposition, multicolor stage scan using the qi2lab OPM in light sheet mode.
+Push data to a network drive during acquisition using 10G fiber connection for post-processing.
+  * Depends on: [Micro-manager 2.0 gamma](https://micro-manager.org/wiki/Download_Micro-Manager_Latest_Release), [Pycro-manager](https://pycro-manager.readthedocs.io/en/latest/),  [PyDAQmx](https://github.com/clade/PyDAQmx), and various standard Python libraries.
+  * Usage: Run python code with Micromanager open and fluidics program defined.
+Use the MM GUI to setup the corners of the stage scan, laser lines, laser powers, and exposure time.
+Software will prompt you to make sure everything looks ok and then execute the multiround imaging.
-* /Reconstruction-python
+* recon_opm_iterative_stagescan.py
-  * Python code to execute stage deskew using orthogonal interpolation and create a [BigStitcher](https://github.com/PreibischLab/BigStitcher/) compatible HDF5 file.
-Orthogonal interpolation algorithm directly inspired by [Vincent Maioli PhD thesis](https://doi.org/10.25560/68022).
-Depends on [npy2bdv](https://github.com/nvladimus/npy2bdv/), [numba](http://numba.pydata.org/), [scikit-image](https://scikit-image.org/), [natsort](https://natsort.readthedocs.io/en/master/index.html), and standard Python libraries.
-* /probedesign-python (work in progress)
-  * Python code to design (multiplex by barcoding) or (multiplex by sequential) encoding probes, readout probes, amplifier scheme, and codebook from a set of genes.
-Encoding probe seqeuences are based on the [Oligopaints](https://oligopaints.hms.harvard.edu/) framework.
-Approach to our two-layer probe design is a synthesis of the existing MERFISH, seqFISH, smiFISH, etc.. literature and our prior RNA-FISH pipelines, which are referenced in the Jupyter notebook.
-Depends on a [local BLAST server](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download), [BEDtools](https://bedtools.readthedocs.io/en/latest/), [cruzdb](https://pythonhosted.org/cruzdb/), [pandas](https://pandas.pydata.org/), [pybedtools](https://daler.github.io/pybedtools/), [biopython](https://biopython.org/), and standard Python libraries.
+  * Reconstruct an OPM acquisition created using 'run_opm_iterative_stagescan_GUI.py' and create a BDV H5 file for [BigStitcher](https://imagej.net/BigStitcher).
+Can be pointed to directory for an in-progress acquisition or completed acquisition.
+In qi2lab, we push in-progress acquisitions to a NAS via 10G fiber and reconstruct during acquistion using a Linux server with a 10G fiber connection to the NAS, dual 12-core Xeon CPUs, 1TB of RAM, and a Titan RTX GPU.
+  * Depends on: [Pycro-manager](https://pycro-manager.readthedocs.io/en/latest/), [Numba](http://numba.pydata.org/), [npy2bdv](https://github.com/nvladimus/npy2bdv), [scikit-image](https://scikit-image.org/), data_io.py (in this repo), image_post_processing.py (in this repo), and various standard Python libraries.
+  * Optional dependencies for GPU deconvolution and retrospective flatfield correction: [Microvolution](https://www.microvolution.com/) (commerical software!
+Can replace with [pyCUDAdecon](https://pycudadecon.readthedocs.io/en/latest/) for open-source GPU deconvolution), [pyimagej](https://github.com/imagej/pyimagej), and local [FIJI](https://imagej.net/Fiji/Downloads) w/ [BaSiC](https://github.com/marrlab/BaSiC) plugin JAR.
+  * Usage: python recon_opm_iterative_stagescan.py -i < inputdirectory > -d <0: no deconvolution (DEFAULT), 1: deconvolution> -f <0: no flat-field (DEFAULT), 1: flat-field>

+# Iterative widefield bypass operation
-* /fluidics-python (stub)
+* run_widefield_iterative_stagescan_GUI.py
-  * Python code to control fluidics unit
+  * Run a multiround, multiposition, multicolor stage scan using the qi2lab OPM in widefield bypass mode.
+Push data to a network drive during acquisition using 10G fiber connection for post-processing.
+  * Depends on: [Micro-manager 2.0 gamma](https://micro-manager.org/wiki/Download_Micro-Manager_Latest_Release), [Pycro-manager](https://pycro-manager.readthedocs.io/en/latest/),  [PyDAQmx](https://github.com/clade/PyDAQmx), and various standard Python libraries.
+  * Usage: Run python code with Micromanager open and fluidics program defined.
+Use the MM GUI to setup the all stage positions for imaging, z stack size, laser lines, laser powers, and exposure time.
+Software will prompt you to make sure everything looks ok and then execute the multiround imaging.
-* /Control-pyMM (stub)
+* recon_widefield_iterative_stagescan_GUI.py
-  * pycro-manager control software that integrates existing Micromanager 2.0 control code with fluidics control for fully automated acquisition.

-This is a work in progress as we work towards fully automated imaging and a release.
-Integration of our fluidics setup, [pycro-manager](https://pycro-manager.readthedocs.io/en/latest/), and real time data deskewing are next on the roadmap.
+  * Reconstruct an OPM acquisition created using 'run_widefield_iterative_stagescan_GUI.py' and create a BDV H5 file for [BigStitcher](https://imagej.net/BigStitcher).
+Can be pointed to directory for an in-progress acquisition or completed acquisition.
+In qi2lab, we push in-progress acquisitions to a NAS via 10G fiber and reconstruct during acquistion using a Linux server with a 10G fiber connection to the NAS, dual 12-core Xeon CPUs, 1TB of RAM, and a Titan RTX GPU.
+  * Depends on: [Pycro-manager](https://pycro-manager.readthedocs.io/en/latest/), [Numba](http://numba.pydata.org/), [npy2bdv](https://github.com/nvladimus/npy2bdv), [scikit-image](https://scikit-image.org/), data_io.py (in this repo), image_post_processing.py (in this repo), and various standard Python libraries.
+  * Optional dependencies for GPU deconvolution and retrospective flatfield correction: [Microvolution](https://www.microvolution.com/) (commerical software!
+Can replace with [pyCUDAdecon](https://pycudadecon.readthedocs.io/en/latest/) for open-source GPU deconvolution), [pyimagej](https://github.com/imagej/pyimagej), and local [FIJI](https://imagej.net/Fiji/Downloads) w/ [BaSiC](https://github.com/marrlab/BaSiC) plugin JAR.
+  * Usage: python recon_opm_iterative_stagescan.py -i < inputdirectory > -d <0: no deconvolution (DEFAULT), 1: deconvolution> -f <0: no flat-field (DEFAULT), 1: flat-field>

 # Contributions / Acknowledgements
-Peter Brown (ASU), Rory Kruithoff (ASU), Adam Glaser (UW), Jon Daniels (ASI), Reto Fiolka (UTSW), Kevin Dean (UTSW), Jeffrey Moffitt (Harvard Medical School), Brian Long (Allen Brain Institute), Alfred Millet-Sikking (Calico), and Andrew York (Calico).
+Peter Brown (ASU), Franky Djutanta (ASU), Doug Shepherd (ASU), Jefff Moffitt (BCU & Harvard), Nikita Vladimirov (BIMSB_MDC),  Henry Pinkard (UCB), Adam Glaser (UW), Jon Daniels (ASI), Reto Fiolka (UTSW), Kevin Dean (UTSW), Alfred Millett-Sikking (Calico), and Andrew York (Calico).

+# Contact
+For questions, contact Doug Shepherd (douglas.shepherd (at) asu.edu).